hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 ## IoT Device Onboarding

 In this example, an IoT is onboarded to a cloud service provider (or to a network operator).
-In this scenario there is typically no a-priori relationship between the device and the cloud service provider that will remote manage the device.
+In this scenario there is typically no a priori relationship between the device and the cloud service provider that will remotely manage the device.

-In such scenario, the cloud service provider wants to make sure that the device runs the correct version of firmware, has not been rooted, is emulated, or cloned.
+In such scenario, the cloud service provider wants to make sure that the device runs the correct version of firmware, has not been rooted, is not emulated or cloned.

 The protocol flow is shown in {{figure-iot-example}} where the client is the attester while the server is the relying party.